caprenter/bingley-music-town/privacy.md

 ## Changelog

 The text on this page is tracked in a version control system.<br/> [View the full changelog](https://github.com/caprenter/bingley-music-town/blob/main/privacy.md)

+**Version 1.2 - 09th February 2023**
+* Adds a section about our use of Google Documents and makes clear that Google Account information may be seen by other people when using those services.

 **Version 1.1 - 28th November 2022**
 * Changes the length of time we retain your personal data from 2 years to 3 years before we destroy it.